TimeKeeperSoft/TimeKeeper/README.md

     </h4>
 </div>

-> **Note 0:** now TimeKeeper have English and Russian translations.
->
-> **Note 1:** the Windows build of program hasn't been signed yet and I don't think I will ever sign it.
+> **Note:** the Windows build of program hasn't been signed yet and I don't think I will ever sign it.
 I don't have time for this now, so deal with the program signature yourself.

 ## What is TimeKeeper?